lapinek/platform-scripting/README.md

 * In a Scripted Decision Node, accessing the authentication state, the identity's profile, the client side and the request data, interacting with the client side, and moving to the next node can done with methods specific to [Scripted Decision Node API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-node).
 * To exit a Scripted Decision Node and to interact with the client side, you need to use [The Action Interface](https://backstage.forgerock.com/docs/am/6.5/auth-nodes/index.html#core-action).
 As the Scripted Decision Node does not provide a convenient wrapper for a client-side script.
 You need to use [Supported Callbacks](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#supported-callbacks) to insert the script and to receive the client-side data.

-In our example, following the "single task per node" philosophy, the client-side data will be obtained and preserved in one node, and processed and analyzed in the next one.
+In our example, following the "single task per node" philosophy, the client-side data will be obtained and preserved by one node, and processed and analyzed in the next one.

 The authentication tree might look like the following: